akira-cn/code-to-image/README.md

 # Code to Image

-Transform text code to a highlighted jpeg base64.
+Transform blocks of code to a highlighted jpeg base64.

 ## Example